If you are just beginning your running journey you are probably hearing a number of terms, such as form, cadence, foot strike, stride, and pace.

 Your pace is influenced by a number of factors such as your age, how long you have been running, and also your running ability.

-For beginners, it can take up to 15 minutes to complete a mile.
+- For beginners, it can take 10-15 minutes to complete a mile.

 How to Find Your Pace?